openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *qualifiedName* is an expression that consists of dot-separated names which refer to a variable imported from some package, or field, or property of some class.
-A *qualifiedName* without a qualification refers to a local variable of the surrounding function’s or method’s parameter.
+A *qualifiedName* (see :ref:`Names`) is an expression that consists of dot-separated names.
+A *qualifiedName* that consists of a single identifier is called a *simple name*.

+A *simple name* refers to the following:

+-  Global entity of the current compilation unit;
+-  Local variable; or
+-  Parameter of the surrounding function or method.

+A *qualifiedName* that is not a *simple name* refers to the following:

+-  Entity imported from some compilation unit, or
+-  Member of some class or interface.

 .. index::
    qualified name